A Fast, Closed-Form Bandwidth Selector for the Beta Kernel Density Estimator: Empirical evaluation: Experimental setup

 We evaluated the method based on the following four criteria. \begin{itemize} \item \textbf{Computation time (s):} The wall-clock time it takes to fit the method on the given data.
 It measures practical feasibility and scalability. \item \textbf{Integrated Squared Error (ISE):} The ground truth $L^2$ error.

 This was our primary metric in Experiment 1, in which the true density $f$ was known.
-This cannot be computed for the real-world data used in Experiment 2.
+This could not be computed for the real-world data used in Experiment 2.
 Lower values indicate better performance. \item \textbf{LSCV:} The universal LSCV score, calculated on the full dataset

 where $\hat{f}_{h,(-i)}(x_i)$ is the leave-one-out (LOO) density estimate at $x_i$, fitted to the full dataset, except $x_i$.
 For computational efficiency in the large-scale Monte Carlo simulation (Experiment 1), this score was computed using 10-fold cross-validation to approximate the expensive LOO term.
 For real-world applications (Experiment 2), the theoretically exact LOO term was computed directly to ensure maximum accuracy.
-This is our primary performance metric for the "hard" distributions in Experiment 1 (where the ISE is not computable) and a key summary metric in Experiment 2.
-Lower is better. \item \textbf{Per-Fold Statistical Metrics (For Experiment 2):} To achieve statistical power in our real-world analysis, we run a separate 10-fold cross-validation procedure.
+This is our primary performance metric for the ``hard'' distributions in Experiment 1 (where the ISE is not computable) and a key summary metric in Experiment 2.
+Lower is better. \item \textbf{Per-Fold Statistical Metrics (For Experiment 2):} To achieve statistical power in our real-world analysis, we ran a separate 10-fold cross-validation procedure.
 To achieve sufficient statistical power and avoid reliance on a single data shuffle, we employed a 10-repetition, 10-fold cross-validation procedure.
-This generated 100 scores for each method, which were compared using the robust non-parametric Wilcoxon signed-rank test \citep{wilcoxon1945test}. \begin{itemize} \item \textbf{LSCV-objective test:} We compute the mean held-out density for each of the 100 folds (generated by the 10-repetition 10-fold cross-validation procedure).
-This metric is the dominant data-driven component of LSCV scores.
-When this term was subtracted, a higher score indicated a better performance.
-This test directly measures which method is statistically superior for optimizing the intended $L^2$-based LSCV objective.
+This generated 100 scores for each method, which were compared using the robust nonparametric Wilcoxon signed-rank test \citep{wilcoxon1945test}. \begin{itemize} \item \textbf{Mean Held-out Density:} We computed the mean held-out density for each of the 100 folds.
+This metric represents the data-driven cross-validation term ($\frac{1}{n}\sum \hat{f}_{h,(-i)}(x_i)$) of the LSCV objective.
+Because this term is subtracted in the LSCV formula, higher values indicate more accurate density estimates. \end{itemize} \end{itemize}

-\item \textbf{Log-likelihood test:} We compute the mean held-out log-likelihood for each of the 100 folds (generated by the 10-repetition 10-fold cross-validation procedure).
-This is a standard test of predictive power based on the log loss (or KL Divergence).
-It tests for ``probabilistic safety'' and heavily penalizes models that assign near-zero probabilities to any data point.
-Higher is better. \end{itemize} \end{itemize}